 The other figures in the land of the dead on both sides signifies part good, part harmful forces, who, each in their way, in certain instances is supposed to help or harm.
 Thus there is one that is supposed to help pregnant women, another is consulted for advice on where buried treasure is to be found, and another about another things.
 The loose ring was used in the following way: it was laid on the drumskin, and the skin was beaten with a wooden hammer.
 If what was asked about were to succeed, the ring leapt up on its edge, and bounced about that way; in the contrary case the ring did not rise up on its edge, but fell flat down.

-The description is quite precise in stating where the different figures are placed in relation to each other, but still it remains quite hard to visualise how it all comes together, and how each figure looks, lacing a depiction of the drum.
+The description is quite precise in stating where the different figures are placed in relation to each other, but still it remains quite hard to visualise how it all comes together, and how each figure looks, lacking a depiction of the drum.

 As many details in layout and style are recurring between drums, especially among those from the same region, the best hope is to see if the description at least partially could apply to a surviving drum.
 Fortunately, there is a very good match with a surviving Lule Sámi drum, Manker’s number 64, while some details fit better with other drums from the same region, such as numbers 65 and 61.